 All students are also automatically enrolled in the university's accident insurance plan.

 Health Services

-If a student feels unwell or is showing signs and symptoms of COVID-19, please call the Health Triage Line: (434) 203-3781 immediately!
+If a student feels unwell, or is showing signs of Covid -19, please complete the questionnaire on the live safe app to obtain the red X and then call the health triage line (434) 203-3781 immediately.